 Polluted water is one of the biggest hazards after a cyclone.
 Your local council will check the local water supply but until it is declared safe take the precaution of boiling water and cooling it before drinking.
 Contaminated food should be discarded, the Western Australian Government warns.
-David suggests having "plentiful supplies of fresh or bottled water, as well as stores of preserved or canned foodstuffs, as you may be cut-off for several days".
+Mann suggests having "plentiful supplies of fresh or bottled water, as well as stores of preserved or canned foodstuffs, as you may be cut-off for several days".

 If you are injured, disinfect any wounds and keep them covered, avoiding contact with flood water or mud, and seek medical attention.
 Wash your hands after contact with damaged materials, flood water or mud to avoid infection.